metalwhale/wave/manifests/app/weather-forecast/README.md

 CREATE USER <i>monitor</i> WITH PASSWORD '<b>MONITOR_PASSWORD</b>';
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO <i>monitor</i>;
 </pre>
+- `app`: default database name when using Tembo
 - `model_trainer` is used at [`whirlpool-weather-forecast`](/manifests/core/whirlpool-weather-forecast)
 - `monitor` is used at [`whirlpool/grafana`](/manifests/core/whirlpool/grafana)